 The parathyroid glands are 4 tiny glands in the neck.
 They make parathyroid hormone (PTH).
 PTH controls the amount of calcium and phosphorus in your blood.
 Primary hyperparathyroidism is when there's too much PTH produced in your blood.
 It occurs when one or more of the glands are too active.

-With primary hyperparathyroidism, your glands make too much PTH.
 The job of PTH is to tell the body how to control calcium.
 Too much PTH means the body increases the amount of calcium in the blood.
 This leads to a problem called hypercalcemia.
-This is when the amount of calcium in the blood becomes too high.
+This is when the amount of calcium in the blood is too high.
 Hypercalcemia can cause serious health problems.

 The risk factors for this condition include: